OlivierSohn/hamazed/BACKLOG.md

 ## Delta rendering

 - dependencies:

+make a package with
+  - geometric figures / colored text
+   -> /Geo
+   use IO dependency injection with preaplied buffers to render in /Text/Animated
+  - interpolable
+  - animated colors, animated text

 Color / Color.Types
--> make a package for color, that depends on geometric stuff (for interpolations)
+-> make a package for color

 Geo.Discrete.Types(Coords Row Col Coord)
 -> make a package for Geo